15 Unforgettable Places to Visit in Cuba

 2. Trinidad

-While there is plenty to love about Trinidad, the city is best known for its stunning historic center.
-With beautiful cobblestone streets, historic churches, and impressive colonial architecture, it’s truly impressive, and well worth spending a few hours exploring, even if you’ve just been to Havana.
+Trinidad is best known for its stunning historic center.
+With beautiful cobblestone streets, historic churches, and impressive colonial architecture, it’s truly impressive and well worth spending a few hours exploring – even if you’ve just been to Old Havana.

 You also won’t want to skip Playa Ancón, just a few minutes south of Trinidad and considered the nicest beach on Cuba’s southern coast.